klanderfri/CardReaderLibrary/CONTRIBUTING.md

  * Remove all files that are neither folders nor jpg-files.

 ### Command Arguments
-The program accepts two command arguments.
+The program accepts three command arguments.
- * The first one is runParallelized.
+ * The first one is runSilent.
 It's a boolean and can be entered as 0/1 or "true"/"false".
+Setting it to true will prevent any outputs from the program to the command line window.
+ * The second one is runParallelized.
+It's a boolean and can be entered as 0/1 or "true"/"false".
 Setting it to "true" makes the program run faster but also makes it harder to debug.
- * The second on is doDebugging.
+ * The third on is runDebugging.
 It's a boolean and can be entered as 0/1 or "true"/"false".
 Setting it to true makes the program output image- and text-files representing the progress of the reading, but makes the program slower.

 ## Environment
 This project is written with the C++17 standard.